RaskinBond/vpc_module/README.md

 ### Example Usage
 -----------------

-* Kindly, Refer to the `./examples/` folder.
-You can execute `terraform apply` command in the examples's folder to try the "ntier_vpc" module
+* Kindly, Refer to the `./examples/` directory.
+* You may execute `terraform apply` command in the examples's directory to try the "ntier_vpc" module